voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 These settings can be changed for any newly installed plugins by changing the organization-wide setting.

-First you navigate to the page at Settings > Security and look under the Plugins header.
+First navigate to the page at Settings > Security and look under the Plugins header.
 Then click the dropdown for the permission you want to change and select the new value.